After 20 years, NASA’s Wind spacecraft is still going strong and helping scientists understand the forces that buffet near-Earth space.

 NASA decided to take advantage of having two spacecraft monitoring the solar wind by moving Wind to the second Lagrange point (L2), a point on the other side of Earth from the sun.
-L2 is some 1.1 million miles down the magnetotail, four times the distance to the moon.
+L2 is some 1.1 million miles (1.8 million kilometers) down the magnetotail, four times the distance to the moon.
 From this new location, Wind was able to provide measurements from deeper in the magnetotail than any other missions have done.

 Working together, ACE and Wind unraveled even more mysteries about the solar wind, helping answer questions such as, did the observations on one side correlate to what was happening on the other?
 Did any particular occurrence stay coherent over long distances or did they change as they moved?

 During this time frame, the ISTP missions helped scientists understand more about the size of events in the magnetosphere.
-At a distance of under 90,000 miles, what one satellite observed could be correlated to measurements from the other.
+At a distance of under 90,000 miles (145,000 kilometers), what one satellite observed could be correlated to measurements from the other.
 That means that knowing what one satellite saw could perhaps be used to predict what might be seen elsewhere in the magnetosphere, as long as it was less than 90,000 miles away.
 At greater distances, however, any given blast of energy or particles moving through the magnetosphere simply changed too much to be predictable.

 “In its position at L1, Wind has witnessed a handful of first ever sightings of different kinds of electromagnetic waves traveling by in the solar wind,” said Lynn Wilson, deputy project scientist for Wind at Goddard.
-“In space where a particle could travel 100 million miles before hitting another one, these waves simply can’t be working the same way sound or water waves do, pushing material along.
+“In space where a particle could travel 100 million miles (160 million kilometers) before hitting another one, these waves simply can’t be working the same way sound or water waves do, pushing material along.
 It has opened up whole areas of research trying to understand these unexpected properties.”

 Wind continues to work with other spacecraft — and is even looking to the future.
-In 2018, NASA will launch a new mission called Solar Probe Plus that will go to within 3.8 million miles of the sun to explore what happens within the solar wind near the sun.
+In 2018, NASA will launch a new mission called Solar Probe Plus that will go to within 3.8 million miles (6.1 million kilometers) of the sun to explore what happens within the solar wind near the sun.
 One big mystery is the question of what keeps the solar wind heated.
 One would think that the solar wind would cool down as it expands and travels away from the sun, but it remains hotter than expected.
 Some intrinsic activity within the wind must continue to generate heat.
 It is known that magnetic reconnection – a process in which magnetic energy is converted into heat and acceleration of particles – is part of the process.
 In sync with this endeavor, Wind has searched for the signatures of magnetic reconnection closer to home.

 These jets last for such short periods of time that the 3-second data collection on Wind is just barely fast enough to capture them – an example of how Wind’s high cadence measurements still shine 20 years after launch, and how its mission continues to offer important data for scientists.